Data Governance

 Success: Financial Services Compliance

-Implementation: Apache Atlas for lineage, Great Expectations for validation, strict access control
+Implementation: Apache Atlas for lineage tracking, Great Expectations for validation, strict access control with RBAC, citation requirements for all investment recommendations.

 Transferable Competencies